 So I don’t recommend them as a cure, but a posture brace is useful in two circumstances:

 - You need to learn the correct posture positions

 - You use it lightly as a way to remind yourself to hold yourself in good posture.

 Most importantly, the second bullet point.
 Posture braces can be helpful if you just need a reminder.
 They are there, and they will remind you.They are also cheap enough to justify it if you need that reminder.

 Just don’t make them tight or wear them excessively.

 Then you won’t rely on them to fix the habit.

 But keep in mind that you should not use them as a crutch.

 You have to fix those habits first and foremost.
-It sucks, you will be sore, and it’s not easy.
+It sucks, you will be sore, and it’s difficult.
 But the results are well worth the sweat and tears put in.

 Practice good habits, and come back to me in a month.
 You’ll definitely notice a difference.